johnwargo/random-errors-11ty/src/posts/2020/2020-06-17-flutter-connectivity-null.md

 ---
-  layout: post
+tag: post
 title: Flutter Connectivity Android Null Results
-  tags: [Android]
 categories: [Flutter Development]
-  comments: true
+date: 2020-06-17
 ---

 While building a Flutter application that needed to access information about the system's Wi-Fi network, I encountered the [connectivity](https://pub.dev/packages/connectivity) package.
 It looked like what I needed, and I quickly added it to my app.
 In testing with my application, I had connectivity working correctly, but then suddenly it stopped working.
 I noticed this when I switched from testing on an Android device Emulator; the app would 'run' but returned `null` for Wi-Fi network name and BSSID.